facebook/react-native-website/website/architecture/landing-page.md

 <div className="TwoColumns TwoFigures">
  <figure>
   <img src="/img/new-architecture/async-on-layout.gif" alt="A view that is moving to the corners of the viewport and center with a tooltip rendered either above or below it.
 The tooltip is rendered after a short delay after the view moves" />
-  <figcaption>Asynchronous measurement and render of the ToolTip.
+  <figcaption>Asynchronous measurement and render of the Tooltip.
 [See code](https://gist.github.com/lunaleaps/eabd653d9864082ac1d3772dac217ab9).</figcaption>
 </figure>
 <figure>
   <img src="/img/new-architecture/sync-use-layout-effect.gif" alt="A view that is moving to the corners of the viewport and center with a tooltip rendered either above or below it.
 The view and tooltip move in unison." />
-  <figcaption>Synchronous measurement and render of the ToolTip.
+  <figcaption>Synchronous measurement and render of the Tooltip.
 [See code](https://gist.github.com/lunaleaps/148756563999c83220887757f2e549a3).</figcaption>
 </figure>
 </div>